-On June 17, 2020 the Ontario Court of Appeal released its decision in Waksdale v Swegon North America Inc., where (yet again) it set aside an employment contract the parties presumably entered in good faith and intended to be binding.
+On June 17, 2020 the Ontario Court of Appeal released its decision in Waksdale v.
+Swegon North America Inc., O.J.
+No. 2703, 2020 ONCA 391, where (yet again) it set aside an employment contract the parties presumably entered in good faith and intended to be binding.
 The result was a significant win for the employee and a shocking surprise for the employer.
 What went wrong?

 The employer conceded the termination for cause provision in the contract was void because it violated the ESA with its very expansive definition of the grounds warranting dismissal without notice or compensation.
 At the same time it argued the termination without cause provision was valid, and because there were no allegations of cause, its obligations were limited by that clause.

 On preliminary motion the employer was successful.
 This was appealed and the Ontario Court of Appeal set aside that decision and ordered the matter be remitted to determine just how much the employee was entitled to receive as reasonable notice.